 The following additional perspective on this matter is provided by Basil Atkinson, Ph.D., on pages 132-133 of his book that has exactly the same title as Bowman’s:

 It is the accounts of the resurrection appearances that illustrate more than any other part of the Gospels the independence of the evangelists [i.e., the writers of the four Gospel books].
 They all write from different standpoints, and they all supplement each other’s information.

 The witnesses are clearly independent, and yet as we piece their accounts together we can make out a definite chain of events that must have happened, to which every statement of each evangelist contributes. . . .
 All emphasize different incidents.

-Furthermore, on page 302 of Inerrancy, another book Geisler wrote, he states,
+Furthermore, on page 302 of Inerrancy, a book that Geisler edited, he states,

 [N]one of the evangelists is obligated to give an exhaustive account of any event.
 He has the right to record an event in light of his purposes.
 Moreover, it must be remembered that the accounts of all four Gospel writers together do not exhaust the details of any event mentioned. . . .
 All that is required is that the sentences used by the writer be true.